nathanroses/nathanroses/README.md

 - 👀 I’m interested in full stack development
 - 🌱 I’m currently learning at vanderbilt university coding in nashville tennnessee
 - 💞️ I’m looking to collaborate on front end developement projects
-- 📫 Feel free to send me a dm
+- 📫 send me a dm for questions

 <!---
 nathanroses/nathanroses is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.